-- 32. Defendants over-promoted Saxagliptin and under-warned about Saxagliptin's risks through various avenues including, but not limited to, the following: - a. in print marketing, advertising, and promotional materials; - b. on Defendant-owned, controlled, or supported websites and blogs; - c. in materials and advertisements to Plaintiff and consumers stating the use of Saxagliptin is safe; and - d. in promoting Saxagliptin to doctors, clinics, and users as being safer than (or as safe as) other drugs for the treatment of type 2 diabetes mellitus. - 33.
-At no time did Defendants perform adequate safety testing on Saxagliptin prior to marketing their drugs to the American public and failed to do so until performing the SAVOR trial. - 34.
+- in materials and advertisements to Plaintiff and consumers stating the use of Saxagliptin is safe; and - d. in promoting Saxagliptin to doctors, clinics, and users as being safer than (or as safe as) other drugs for the treatment of type 2 diabetes mellitus. - 31.
+At no time did Defendants perform adequate safety testing on Saxagliptin prior to marketing their drugs to the American public and failed to do so until performing the SAVOR trial. - 32.
 Despite the findings of the SAVOR trial, Defendants still have not undertaken efforts to change the labels and reference materials for Saxagliptin to include a reference or warning regarding heart failure, congestive heart failure, cardiac failure, and death related to those events.